 How to Induce Vomiting

 First and foremost, make a call to your vet.
 It’s always best to check with a professional before you induce vomiting.
-Then, if your vet says it's safe and your puppy is alert, it's go-time.
+If you are not too far away from your vet, it is usually best to bring your pup into the office to have vomiting induced, as the products your vet has to make your dog vomit are safer and less irritating to a pet's stomach.
+However, if there is not time to get to the vet's office and the vet says it's safe and your puppy is alert, it's go-time.
 You can induce vomiting in a puppy up to an hour after it ingests a foreign substance or object, but the sooner, the better.
 Do note, however, that it can be dangerous to induce vomiting if the pup acts dizzy, seems depressed, or falls unconscious.
 If this is the case, it can inhale the material on its way up and suffocate.

 To induce vomiting, first, serve the poisoned pup a small amount of food.
 Remember, you’re not rewarding it for eating spilled paint thinner, but diluting the poison with food helps delay its absorption.
 For solid objects, food may also act as padding and lube when the item comes back up.
 Plus, it can be tough to get a puppy to upchuck if its tummy is too empty.

 Next, give your puppy 3 percent hydrogen peroxide with an eyedropper or plastic syringe (without a needle).
+Make sure the peroxide is still fizzy or it won't work.
+Check with your veterinarian to find out how much to give your pet based on their size and overall health.
 A squirt gun or turkey baster also works well in this instance.
 The peroxide will tastes nasty and foam.
 This combination usually prompts puppies to vomit in about five minutes.
 You can repeat this dose two or three times, with five minutes in between each dose.

 After your pet has emptied its stomach, call your vet.
 A vet may want you to bring your pup in, along with a sample of the vomit.
 A vet can analyze the poison and offer an antidote or other follow-up measures to be sure your puppy survives.